alex-antonison/cca_498_final_project/create-local-dev-files/readme.md

   * 4 - True or False as to whether you want to unzip the files or not

 ### An example run script is the following:
-python python create-local-dev-files.py 10000 50 local-dev True
+python create-local-dev-files.py 10000 50 local-dev True

 * This will create a sample set of
   * 10,000 questions